joshbegley/nyt-latest/README.md

 `The attack damaged the hull, the owner of the tanker said, which could cause an oil spill.`\
 https://nytimes.com/2026/03/30/world/middleeast/kuwait-oil-tanker-iran-drone.html

-**Blue Jays' Cody Ponce carted off the field after running off the mound**\
+**Cody Ponce carted off field after running off mound in Blue Jays debut**\
-`Toronto’s rotation, which appeared exceptionally deep ahead of the regular season, has already seen three losses.`\
+`Toronto's rotation, which appeared exceptionally deep ahead of the regular season, had already lost three starters.`\
 https://nytimes.com/athletic/7159589/2026/03/30/toronto-blue-jays-cody-ponce-early-exit/

 **Here’s What Happened in the War in the Middle East on Monday**\